Climate Change

 Check out these Educational Resources.

-The 2009 NH Climate Action Plan describes a plan for New Hampshire’s energy, environmental and economic development future.
-Also, the New Hampshire State of Air Report provides an update on the overall air quality status in New Hampshire, an overview of how air quality has changed over past decades, and a discussion of why some air pollutants are of greater concern than others for New Hampshire; and the New England Governors and Eastern Canadian Premiers 2017 Update of the Regional Climate Change Action Plan includes a list of possible regional actions to achieve the region’s greenhouse gas emission reduction goals.
+The 2024 New Hampshire Priority Climate Action Plan includes a detailed, state-level greenhouse gas (GHG) emissions inventory and a list of priority measures that could reduce the state’s GHG emissions.
+Also, the New Hampshire State of Air Report provides an update on the overall air quality status in New Hampshire, an overview of how air quality has changed over past decades and a discussion of why some air pollutants are of greater concern than others for New Hampshire.

 In 2022, the University of New Hampshire Scholar’s Repository published an assessment of our state climate in the New Hampshire Climate Assessment 2021.
 The 2017 NOAA Report summarizes how the New Hampshire climate has changed over the past century and how the future climate of the region will be affected by a warmer planet due to human activities.
 Two 2014 reports provide greater detail concerning the past and future climate changes for southern New Hampshire and northern New Hampshire.